The Fiddler’s Companion

 SATURDAY NIGHT [4].
 Shetland, Shetland Reel.
 From the island of Whalsay, Shetland.

 SATURDAY NIGHT AND SUNDAY MORN.
 English, Country Dance Tune (6/8 time).
 D Major.
-Standard.
+Standard tuning.
 AB.
 The melody was published by Playford in his The English Dancing Master (1651).
 It was a surprising survivor in widespread oral tradition in Cotswold morris dancing several hundred years later, with a Longborough version being called “The Marriage Vow.”
 Barnes (English Country Dance Tunes), 1986.
 Raven (English Country Dance Tunes), 1984; pg.
 45 (a facsimile copy of the Playford original).
 Sharp (Country Dance Tunes), 1909/1994; pg.
 67. Topic Records TSCD550, Brass Monkey – “Flame of Fire” (2004).

 X:1